gioUbbiali/Food-Systems-Sustainability-Meta-Framework-FSSMF/README.md

 The article referred to in the "publication and documentation" section of this repository presents the methodology employed to construct FSSMF Atlas Charts.

-FSSMF Atlas charts are available in [CXL format](https://cmap.ihmc.us/xml/cxl.html).
+FSSMF Atlas charts are available in [CXL format](https://cmap.ihmc.us/xml/cxl.html) and PDF format.
 We suggest downloading and exploring FSSMF Atlas charts with [CmapTools](https://cmap.ihmc.us/) (Version 6.03), the software used to create them.
 FSSMF Atlas charts should be imported locally or in Cmap cloud.
 Additional and novel environments for navigation, visualization, and retrieval of FSSMF charts will come soon.

 ## Ontologies Constructed on the Basis of FSSMF